 Weigh a crucible with a lid and record the mass to the nearest 0.0001g.

-Place the crucible with a lid on a clay tringle mounted on a lab stand (see Figure 1.).
+Place the crucible with a lid on a clay triangle mounted on a lab stand (see Figure 1.).

 Light the Bunsen burner.
 Heat the crucible until the bottom of the crucible is glowing.
 Remove the lid periodically with tongs to check the crucible.
 Place the crucible and the lid on the wire gauze.